CommonRoad/commonroad-reachable-set/README.md

-## CommonRoad Reach: Reachability Analysis for Automated Vehicles
+## CommonRoad-Reach: A Toolbox for Reachability Analysis of Automated Vehicles

-In recent years, reachability analysis has gained increasing popularity in motion planning and safeguarding of automated vehicles (AVs).
+Reachability analysis has gained increasing popularity in motion planning and safeguarding of automated vehicles (AVs).
 While existing tools for reachability analysis mainly focus on general-purpose algorithms for formal verification of dynamical systems, a toolbox tailored to AV-specific applications is not yet available.
-The CommonRoad Reach toolbox
+The CommonRoad-Reach toolbox

-* integrates different methods for computing reachable sets using polytopic set propagation and graph-based propagation;
+- integrates different methods for computing reachable sets using polytopic set propagation and graph-based propagation;
-* provides Python and C++ implementations of the algorithms, thus offering convenient prototyping and real-time computation for the users;
+- provides Python and C++ implementations of the algorithms, thus offering convenient prototyping and real-time computation for the users; and
-* extracts collision-free driving corridors which can be used as planning spaces for motion planners; and
+- extracts driving corridors which can be used as planning constraints for motion planners.
-* is integrated within the CommonRoad benchmark suite.

-### Dependencies
+### System Requirements

 The software is written in Python 3.7 and C++17, and was tested on Ubuntu 18.04.
 It should be compatible with later versions.

+### Third Party Libraries and Packages

 The C++ code depends on the following libraries: